Khotso-Bore/neural-languange-model/README.md

 2. **Open the notebook:**
    Open `stf_idf_evalutions.ipynb` in Jupyter or VS Code.
 3. **Run cells:**
    Execute the notebook cells to preprocess data, train models, and visualize results.
+Allow the notebook to run for 1 - 2 hours depending on hardware capabilities

 ## File Structure